 Adland is quite an angsty place right now, so with a prevailing theme of building confidence, the 2017 IPA Growth Conference will hopefully fill agencies’ sails once again.

-As a New-Business management consultant, I work with all sorts of agencies and they’re mainly smart, lovely and motivated.
+As a new-business tranformation consultant, I work with all sorts of agencies and they’re mainly smart, lovely, and motivated.
 But they’re often unclear of exactly where they fit in the world.

 Agencies are also unsure how to adapt to the way clients buy from them.
 There’s still too much procurement-bating and client-blaming; if I had a quid for every time I heard ‘if only clients would…’.